SeqWare/seqware/seqware-distribution/docs/site/content/docs/21-study-reporter.md

 	java -jar seqware-distribution-<%= seqware_release_version %>-full.jar --plugin  net.sourceforge.seqware.pipeline.plugins.SymLinkFileReporter -- --sample PCSI_0119_Sp_R_PE_428_EX --prod-format
 Creates a directory and CSV file for the files from the sample named "PCSI_0119_Sp_R_PE_428_EX".
 The directory will be output in production format (see below).

+<p class="warning"><strong>Tip:</strong>There are many more possible options for the SymLinkFileReporter that let you filter on, for example, sample name, file type, workflow runs, etc.</p>